I am a Melbourne-based pianist, composer/arranger, and teacher.

 I am currently based in Melbourne enjoying both freelance and contract work - as the piano teacher / accompanist at Westbourne Grammar School and as Senior Accompanist with the Australian Children's Choir.

-I currently accepting work for :
+I am currently accepting queries regarding:

 - Accompaniment (classical/jazz)